Amir Machmud: Career in the Sukarno era

-After the end of the war of independence, the military was reorganized into seven "Territories and Armies" (Teritorium dan Tentara).
+After the end of the War of Independence, the military was reorganized into seven "Territories and Armies" (Teritorium dan Tentara).
 Amir Machmud remained with the Siliwangi T&T until 1960, ending his time in command of troops in Bandung.
 He studied at the Army Staff College (Seskoad) Here, he learned about politics and economics, important subjects for a soldier in an army increasingly involved in the running of the Government.
 He also became acquainted with Suharto during his time at Seskoad.

-Once he had completed his Seskoad course, Amir Machmud was appointed Caduad Deputy Chief of Staff of the Army General reserve (Caduad), who would go on to become Kostrad, which was a strategic force which was designed to be on stand by at all times so that it could easily be summoned during any national emergency.
+Once he had completed his Seskoad course, Amir Machmud was appointed Caduad Deputy Chief of Staff of the Army General Reserve (Caduad), who would go on to become Kostrad, which was a strategic force that was designed to be on standby at all times so that it could easily be summoned during any national emergency.
 Caduad was commanded by Suharto.

-In 1962, President Sukarno was determined that Indonesia would occupy Western New Guinea and formed a war command for the liberation of Western New Guinea.
-For this operation, Suharto was appointed Field Commander and once again, he showed his trust in Amir Machmud by appointing him to the position of Head of the Operational Staff.
-However, after some minor military incursions, the Netherlands yielded under pressure of the United States and signed the New York Agreement to transfer Western New Guinea to Indonesia, provided a plebiscite would be held in which Western New Guinea could vote for independence.

 Amir Machmud would now have his first stint as a Regional Commander.
 On 5 September 1962, he was appointed Commander of KODAM X/Lambung Mangkurat, which was responsible for the security of South Kalimantan.
 He held the post until 1965.